Extreme weather takes climate change models 'off the scale'

 This Arctic heating has a big impact on the jet stream, which is governed in part by the temperature difference between cool polar air and warm tropical air.

-In Germany and Belgium, the slower jet stream is one factor that contributed to the flooding this month that led to the death of more than 120 people and destroyed towns and villages.
+In Germany and Belgium, the slower jet stream is one factor that contributed to the flooding this month that led to the deaths of more than 120 people and destroyed towns and villages.

-"We had a low-pressure field over central Europe which did not move, it was persistent and long-lasting.
-Normally our weather patterns moved from west to east," said Fred Hattermann, a researcher at the Potsdam Institute for Climate Impact Research.
+"We had a low-pressure field over central Europe which did not move, it was persistent and long lasting.
+Normally, our weather patterns moved from west to east," said researcher Fred Hattermann at the Potsdam Institute for Climate Impact Research.

 Not all extreme weather events are solely related to the jet stream.

-By Friday the floods had caused 51 deaths and 65.5 billion Chinese yuan (S$13.7 billion) worth of direct damages in Zhengzhou alone.
-Unusually large volumes of water vapour were pushed inland by typhoons on China's southern coasts and became rain after being blown over mountain ranges in Henan, according to the China Meteorological administration.
+By Friday, the floods had caused dozens of deaths and 65.5 billion yuan (S$13.6 billion) worth of direct damage in Zhengzhou alone.

+Unusually large volumes of water vapour were pushed inland by typhoons on China's southern coasts and became rain after being blown over mountain ranges in Henan, according to the China Meteorological Administration.

-Consistent high-pressure over the Sea of Japan and Northwest China meant that the rain clouds stagnated in a vortex of low pressure over Henan, becoming a slow-moving series of intense and successive storms known as the "train affect," the administration told Chinese state media.
+Consistent high pressure over the Sea of Japan, also known as East Sea, and north-west China meant that the rain clouds stagnated in a vortex of low pressure over Henan, becoming a slow-moving series of intense and successive storms known as the "train effect", the administration told Chinese state media.

-Meanwhile, in northeastern Russia firefighting teams continue to battle more than 200 blazes.
-The Yakutia region has regularly experienced lows of minus 50 deg C in some places but has recently set several new records for the highest temperatures inside the Arctic Circle.
+Meanwhile, in north-eastern Russia, firefighting teams continue to battle more than 200 blazes.
+The Yakutia region has regularly experienced lows of minus 50 deg C in some places, but has recently set several records for the highest temperatures inside the Arctic Circle.

-The governor, 49-year-old Aysen Nikolayev, has long been raising the alarm over the impact of global warming in his region.
+Governor Aysen Nikolayev has long been raising the alarm over the impact of global warming in his region.

 "Undoubtedly, there is only one reason - global climate change," he told local television.
 "It is happening, we see Yakutia get hotter every year."